magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 #### Edge communication failure

-The Edge communication failure template is used to send notifications about ThingsBoard connection failures with the Edge.
+The Edge communication failure template is used to send notifications about IoT Hub connection failures with the Edge.

 Available template parameters: